Get In Shape And Get Your Portfolio Growing With Nautilus

 A new year brings New Year's resolutions to lose weight.
 It's the time of year when everyone is looking for gym to join or shopping for fitness equipment.
 When you think of treadmills and home gyms does the name Nautilus (NYSE:NLS) come to mind?
-Probably not unless you are a fitness guru or a gym owner.
+Probably not, unless you are a fitness guru or a gym owner.
 It is more likely you recognize the brands Nautilus owns such as Bowflex, Schwinn Fitness, and Octane Fitness.

 Nautilus is a $500 million market cap company that develops and markets cardio machines, home gyms, and free weights.
 The company is on track to report 6 straight years of revenue growth for a compound annual growth rate of 16%.
-Given that kind of growth, I would expect the stock to trade at a high P/E multiple but Nautilus currently trades at a reasonable 14.63x earnings.
+Given that kind of growth, I would expect the stock to trade at a high P/E multiple, but Nautilus currently trades at a reasonable 14.63x earnings.
 The stock has returned 788% the past 5 years and the market is currently presenting an enticing opportunity to buy shares with about 29% upside to fair value.

 Here are three reasons why I added Nautilus to my portfolio early in this new year.